It is a cell that contains two sets of chromosomes, which is double the number of haploid chromosomes.

 The term ploidy refers to the number of sets of chromosomes found in the nucleus of a cell.
 The stages of chromosomes in the diploid cells are presented in pairs, while the haploid cells contain half the number of chromosomes that a diploid cell.

 A cell that is polyploid has additional sets of homologous chromosomes.
 The genome in this type of cell contains three or more haploid sets.
 For example, a triploid cell has three haploid chromosomes, and a tetraploid cell has four haploid chromosomes.

 An aneuploid cell contains an abnormal amount of chromosomes.
 It may have extra or missing chromosomes or a chromosome number that is not a multiple of the haploid number.

 Aneuploidy occurs due to a chromosomal mutation that occurs during cell division.
 The homologous chromosomes do not separate correctly, which results in daughter cells with too many or too few chromosomes.

 Most plant and animal tissues consist of diploid cells.
 In multicellular animals, organisms are typically diploid throughout their life cycle.

-Plant multicellular organisms, such as flowering plants, have life cycles that vacillate between the periods of a diploid stage and a haploid stage.
-Known as alternating generations, this type of life cycle is exhibited in both non-vascular and vascular plants.
+Plant multicellular organisms, such as flowering plants, have life cycles that fluctuate between the periods of a diploid stage and a haploid stage.
+Known as alternating generations, this life cycle is exhibited in non-vascular and vascular plants.

 In liverworts and mosses, the haploid phase is the main phase of the life cycle.
-In plants with flowers and conifers, the diploid phase is the primary phase and the haploid phase is totally dependent on the diploid generation for survival.
+In plants with flowers and conifers, the diploid phase is the primary phase, and the haploid phase is dependent on the diploid generation for survival.